somyazf/job-data-visualization/README.md

-# Job Market Dashboard – Power BI
+# Job Data Visualization – Power BI

 ## Overview
 This is a practice project for data analysis and visualization using Power BI.
 The dashboard provides insights into the job market, including top job titles, average salaries, job count by category.